cyrusliew/cyrusliew-gatsby/src/pages/experience/advisoryapps.md

 url: http://advisoryapps.com/
 date: 2013-08-15T12:00:00.000Z
 ---
-From static HTML using jQuery and less to CMS powered website - Wordpress, this is where it all started.
+This is where it all started.

+Getting hands dirty on building websites with HTML, jQuery and LESS.
+Exposed to one of the most popular CMS - Wordpress.